arunkumar9t2/transition-x/README.md

 ```

 ## Additional transitions

 The library packages additional transitions not present in the support library and the plan is to add more commonly used transitions to provide a full package.
-Currently the following transitions are packaged.
+Currently the following transitions are packaged:

- - ***ChangeText***: Animates changes to a `TextView.text` property.
+ - `ChangeText`: Animates changes to a `TextView.text` property.
- - ***ChangeColor***: Animates changes to `View.background` if it is a `ColorDrawable` or changes to `TextView.textColor` if the target is a `TextView`.
+ - `ChangeColor`: Animates changes to `View.background` if it is a `ColorDrawable` or changes to `TextView.textColor` if the target is a `TextView`.

 # Samples